-Mary might have chosen to re-visit Jesus's tomb “with spices” (to mix with water) in order “to anoint” Jesus's body.
-Two evidences:
+After seeing Jesus's body laid in the tomb, Mary might have chosen to visit it again “with spices” (to mix with water) in order “to anoint” Jesus's body.

 Mary would anticipate that the stench of Jesus's rotting corpse would be overwhelming by Easter morning.1